 Most of us visit commercial premises on a daily basis.
-Commercial real property is simply a piece of 1 owned or leased by a business entity or an individual for the purpose of conducting business, so every time you go grocery shopping, grab a cup of coffee, fill up your car, or go out to eat, you are visiting a commercial property.
+Commercial real property is simply a piece of real estate1 owned or leased by a business entity or an individual for the purpose of conducting business, so every time you go grocery shopping, grab a cup of coffee, fill up your car, or go out to eat, you are visiting a commercial property.

 Parties that invite the general business on to their property for a commercial purpose owe their visitors a duty to keep their premises safe from any unreasonably dangerous conditions.
 Unfortunately, in spite of this legal duty, people are injured in accidents that occur on commercial property each year, sometimes seriously.

 Florida premises liability law allows people who are injured in accidents caused by the negligence of commercial property owners and lessees to recover compensation for the losses they incur, including their medical expenses, lost income, loss of quality of life, and physical and emotional pain and suffering.
 Below is some basic information about premises liability claims in Florida.
 To learn more, call our office today to speak with an attorney.